ayodyln/git-documentation/index.md

 #### `--hard`

-<video src="git_reset.mp4" autoplay loop muted></video>
+<video src="video/git_reset.mp4" autoplay loop muted></video>

 The video example above demonstrates the `--hard` flag on a `git reset` command.
 This ultimately destroys the work that was staged completely.
 Use this if the file should be completely removed, avoid it if you want to rework a file but just upstage it.
+Git is resetting everything here, everything on the working tree is lost [Git](https://git-scm.com/docs/git-reset#Documentation/git-reset.txt-emgitresetemltmodegtltcommitgt)

 ### `--mixed`

-<video src="git_reset_mixed.mp4" autoplay loop muted></video>
+<video src="video/git_reset_mixed.mp4" autoplay loop muted></video>

+The video example is demonstrating the `git reset --mixed` command.
+This is is resetting the working tree/directory and the staging area too.
+However, the file isn't lost and the content that was added to it is kept.

 ### `--soft`